California Nurse Aide Registry

 How to Become a CNA in California

-However, individuals who have received equivalent training in another healthcare field may also qualify for certification as nurse assistants.
+However, individuals who have received equivalent classes in another healthcare field may also qualify for certification as nurse assistants.
 For certification, individuals need to pass the NNAAP exam, which is administered by Pearson VUE in California.

 - Nurse Assistant Certification Exam Registration Application